eslint/eslint/docs/user-guide/getting-started.md

 yarn add eslint --dev
 ```

-You should then set up a configuration file:
+You should then set up a configuration file, and the easiest way to do that is to use the `--init` flag:

 ```
 $ npx eslint --init